Bulat-Ziganshin/EasyProtoBuf/codegen/GENERATED_CODE.md

 generates `Outer::Inner` as a nested C++ type.

 Acyclic by-value message dependencies are ordered automatically, including forward references between top-level messages and nested siblings.

+### Self-recursive containers

-Recursive message-value graphs are currently rejected because Codegen emits message fields and containers as C++ values and does not define an ownership/pointer policy.
+By default, recursive message-value graphs are rejected because Codegen emits message fields and containers as C++ values and does not define an ownership/pointer policy.
+With [`--allow-self-recursive-containers`](OPTIONS.md#structural-options), a message may directly contain itself through a repeated field or as the value of a map.
+Codegen then emits the ordinary configured C++ container, for example `std::vector<Node>` or `std::map<std::string, Node>`.

+The selected C++ container and standard-library implementation must support the incomplete contained type.
+The C++ standard formally guarantees this for `std::vector` starting with C++17, but the facility predates C++17 in the implementations supported by EasyProtoBuf.
+In particular, Codegen's own `DescriptorProto` contains `std::vector<DescriptorProto> nested_type`; every CI configuration that builds Codegen therefore already compiles the same self-recursive `std::vector<T>` pattern, including the project's C++11 GCC and Clang/libstdc++ configurations and its pre-C++17 MSVC configurations.
+The default repeated representation is consequently part of the project's tested C++11 compatibility surface.

+Recursive `std::map<K, T>` has no equivalent standard guarantee and is tested separately when the active library accepts it.
+Custom `--repeated-type` and `--map-type` settings are emitted as requested; Codegen cannot prove that an arbitrary user-selected container supports an incomplete contained or mapped type.

+Singular self-recursion, mutual recursion, ancestor recursion, and other recursive message dependency graphs remain rejected.
 This is a Codegen restriction, not a parser restriction.
+The container portability responsibility, together with this deliberately narrow recursion scope, is why the feature remains opt-in.

 ## Enums